-- 1. Read the documentation for your expansion card. - 2.
+- 1. Read your expansion card documentation on any hardware and software settings that may be required to setup your specific card. - 2.
 Set any necessary jumpers on your expansion card. - 3.
 Remove your computer system's cover. - 4.
 Remove the bracket on the slot you intend to use.
 Keep the bracket for possible future use. - 5.
 Carefully align the card's connectors and press firmly. - 6.
 Secure the card on the slot with the screw you removed in step 4. - 7.
-Replace the computer system's cover. - 8.
-Setup the BIOS if necessary (such as "IRQ xx Used By ISA: Yes" in PNP AND PCI SETUP) - 9.
+Replace the computer system's cover. - Edit the BIOS settings if necessary. (such as "IRQ xx Used By ISA: Yes" in PNP AND PCI SETUP) - 9.
 Install the necessary software drivers for your expansion card.